Co. Tyrone

 St Patrick’s Church of Ireland, Ballyclog – 1860s fundraising and planning of building to replace existing Plantation structure – Ecclesiastical Commissioners, Dublin - Rev. Henry Greene, Rector – local lay worthies - architects Welland and Gillespie – contractor James McLean - delay over spire.

-The quest for Bob Williamson and Bridget McGinn pp 48-54
+The quest for Bob Williamson and Bridget McGinn by Aidan Fee pp 48-54

 ‘The Ould Orange Flute’ – origin in actual fact? – dating of ballad – John Nicholson, Belfast printer - search for sources – Killyman connection – Wilfred Dilworth contribution – Thomas Disney possible